 Finding the right daycare is important for any parent, but this can be even more of a challenge for parents of children with physical disabilities.
-According to the National Center on Child Abuse and Neglect, children with disabilities are abused almost twice as often as typically abled children.
+According to the National Center on Child Abuse and Neglect, children with disabilities are abused about three times as often as non-disabled children.

 Physical disabilities can range from challenges with large motor skills such as walking and crawling to difficulties with small motor skills such as holding objects or using a pencil.
 Some kids may have a medical disability that limits their ability to be physically active, such as a congenital heart problem or cystic fibrosis.
 Other disabilities include deafness or blindness.